ekuester/Swift-Slides-Transition/README.md

 - see <http://theiconmaster.com/2015/03/transitioning-between-view-controllers-in-the-same-window-with-swift-mac/>

+My thanks go to the Stack Overflow sites.
+Without the folks there and whose answers this program would not exist.

 Disclaimer: Use the program for what purpose you like, but hold in mind, that I will not be responsible for any harm it will cause to your hard- or software.
 It was your decision to use this piece of software.